How much do your hedgehogs cost?

 Do hedgehogs smell bad?

-No. Proper bedding will play a roll in how "fresh" your hedgehog smells.
-For example, newspaper would not be good for odor control or cleanliness, Pine shavings have great odor control.
+No. Proper diet and clean bedding will play a roll in how "fresh" your hedgehog smells.
+For example, poor diet can cause more poops and fish based foods can cause stinkier poops.
+Bedding like newspaper would not be good for odor control or cleanliness, Pine shavings have great odor control.

 How do I keep my hedgehog warm when the electricity is out?

 I always keep hand warmers in bulk amounts.
-Place the hand warmers in a sock and put it in the hedgehogs hide.
+Place the hand warmers in a sock or wrap them in fleece and put it in the hedgehogs hide.
 It will keep them nice and toasty for about 8 hrs.

 Can my hedgehog be free-fed?